 Louisa Stuber was born in London, and began learning the violin at the age of three with Felicity Lipman.
 After graduating from Trinity College Dublin with a BA (Hons) in music, she qualified as a level 5 Graduate Suzuki Teacher.
-She has a great deal of orchestral and chamber music experience including Irish National Youth Orchestra, Jeunesses Musicales Ireland, British Youth Opera Orchestra, Jove Orquestra Athenea, Altissimo Ensemble, and has received coaching from Benjamin Zander, Ludwig Müller, and the Spiegel and Ysaÿe Quartets.
-Louisa is Director and co-founder of the Little Venice Suzuki Group, and runs a busy private teaching practice in central north-west London.
-She also teaches at L’École Bilingue (Maida Vale), and Prospect House School (Putney).
-She was Chair of the London Suzuki Group teachers’ committee from 2012-2014.
+She has a great deal of orchestral and chamber music experience including Irish National Youth Orchestra, British Youth Opera Orchestra, the Wallace Ensemble, and has received coaching from Benjamin Zander, Ludwig Müller, and the Spiegel and Ysaÿe Quartets.
+Louisa is Director and co-founder of the Little Venice Suzuki Group, and runs a busy private teaching practice in St John's Wood.
+She has been a member of the London Suzuki Group Teachers' Committee since 2004, and has directed concerts at the Royal Academy of Music and St John's Smith Square. holding the position of Chair from 2012-2014.

 Guillem Calvo, born in Barcelona, started his violin studies with the Suzuki teacher Albert Sàrrias.
 Later on he followed his musical studies at the Liceu Conservatori (Barcelona) with Evelio Tieles and finally at the Royal College of Music (London) with the violin teacher Yossi Zivoni.
 He also studied an Advance Course for Soloist in Lübeck (Germany) with Shmuel Ashkenazy while he became a fully qualified Suzuki teacher in 2007.
 Guillem has been teaching the Suzuki Method since 2004 both privately and at Southbank International School, as well as co-founding Little Venice Suzuki Group in 2007.
 To this date he has taught in Workshops like Ingestre Hall and Blue Coat School (Birmingham), BSI National Workshop (London) and at the LSG International Summer School at Bryanston (UK), at the Suzuki Hall (Brussels) and el Musical (Barcelona).
 In 2012 he volunteered with Clare Raybould’s Shining Light Suzuki Project in Goa (India), to give a Suzuki based musical opportunity to children in extreme poverty.

-Helena is originally from Catalonia and studied violin in Banyoles, Barcelona, and then Salamanca before moving to London in 2003.
-As well as being a dedicated teacher, she enjoys exploring cross-disciplinary improvisation, and is currently training as a Feldenkrais practitioner.
+Originally from Catalonia, Helena studied violin in Barcelona and Salamanca before moving to London in 2003.
+As well as being a dedicated Suzuki teacher, she is a Feldenkrais practitioner and enjoys exploring cross-disciplinary improvisation.

 Helena is a fully qualified Suzuki Method teacher accredited by the European Suzuki Association.
-She has been teaching in London since 2004 and has been working at Southbank International School from 2005 to the present day.
+She is a co-founder of Little Venice Suzuki Group and has taught in Suzuki workshops in Navarra (Spain) and Ingestre Hall (Birmingham) and has been teaching in London since 2004.

 Anne Thomas is an American-born violinist living and working in London since 2000.
 Anne was a Suzuki student from age 5.
 She studied in the BMus program in the Indiana University School of Music (now the Jacobs School of Music).
 Subsequently she studied violin performance and chamber music at Washington University in St. Louis where she earned her B.A.
 Anne teaches violin in north and west London, and at Southbank International School.
 She performs regularly as an orchestral and chamber musician.